SweetmanTech/myco-docs/README.md

 ## Introduction

-Myco is a suite of tools and services designed to empower creators in the Web3 ecosystem.
+Myco is a suite of tools and services designed to empower creative builders.
 This documentation aims to provide comprehensive information about all aspects of Myco, including its API, creator tools, indexing capabilities, and profile management features.

 ## Myco Components